Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 # Acknowledgements

-- Thank the people who provided support through this project.
+- Thanks to my mentor Mo Shami, for his support and guidance on the execution of the project.

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>